Read Only Collections

 Rule for URL path mapping:

-1. The container will try to find an exact match of the path of the request to the path of the servlet.
+It is used in the following order.
+First successful match is used with no further attempts.1.
+The container will try to find an exact match of the path of the request to the path of the servlet.
 A successful match selects the servlet.

 2. The container will recursively try to match the longest path-prefix.
 This is done by stepping down the path tree a directory at a time, using the ’/’ character as a path separator.
 The longest match determines the servlet selected.